iangneal/iangneal.github.io/index.md

 operating systems (how are new systems designed on emerging hardware technologies), computer architecture (how can current systems design inform future efficient hardware), and security (how can all of these new hardware and software systems guarantee safety going forward).

-My most recent work has been on building novel and efficient file systems.
+My latest work has been in developing storage systems for emerging persistent storage technologies, such as non-volatile main memory (NVM).
+In my experience, it is important to re-examine past assumptions about storage system design for new storage devices and thoroughly analyze the performance characteristics of the new medium to gain insights about how to best optimize for the platform.

 [baris-homepage]: https://web.eecs.umich.edu/~barisk/